feliciadipalo/ld-portfolio/README.md

 # ld-portfolio
-Portfolio showcasing evidence-based Learning &amp; Development, enablement, and talent programmes — combining instructional design, LMS strategy, and measurable business impact.
+Portfolio showcasing evidence-based learning and development, enablement, and talent programmes with measurable impact.